 As of June 30, 2014, the issued and registered share capital of the Company is nominally DKK 1,793,391, divided into shares of DKK 1.00 each.
-Our share capital is divided into two share classes, being nominally DKK 1,736,540 Class A shares and nominally DKK 56,851 Class B shares.
+As of June 30, 2014, our share capital was divided into two share classes, being nominally DKK 1,736,540 Class A shares and nominally DKK 56,851 Class B shares.
 The share capital is fully paid up.

-Assuming an initial public offering price of \$ per ADS, which is the mid-point of the price range set forth on the cover page of this Prospectus, prior to the consummation of this offering, all of our Class A and Class B shares will be converted into an aggregate of June 30, 2014 (after which we will only have one class of shares), pursuant to the Share Conversion.
-Also, €8.4 million and \$10.0 million we have drawn down under the bridge financings (representing the entire principal amounts available thereunder) will be converted into ordinary shares and ordinary shares, respectively, at the public offering price, less a discount of 15% (without taking into account accrued interest or changes in the EUR/DKK exchange rate).
-Further, ordinary shares will be issued in the form of bonus shares to all existing shareholders and we will undergo a share split to the effect that one share of DKK 1 is split into 20 shares of DKK 0.05 each.
-Following the Share Conversion, the Bridge Conversion, the Bonus Share Issuance, the share split and the issuance of 7,590 Class A shares to Morten Priskorn, we will have ordinary shares outstanding, each with a nominal value of DKK per share.
+Based on the initial public offering price of \$21.00 per ADS, prior to the consummation of this offering at an extraordinary general meeting of our shareholders held on October 14, 2014, all of our Class A and Class B shares were converted into an aggregate of 1,915,290 ordinary shares based on the amount of Class A shares and Class B shares outstanding as of June 30, 2014 as well as the issuance of 7,590 Class A shares to Morten Priskorn on July 3, 2014 (following which we currently have only one class of shares, ordinary shares), pursuant to the Share Conversion.
+Also, €8.4 million and \$10.0 million we have drawn down under the bridge financings (representing the entire principal amounts available thereunder), along with accrued interest, were converted into 33,782 ordinary shares and 31,764 ordinary shares, respectively, at the initial public offering price, less a discount of 15%.
+Further, 1,550,540 ordinary shares were issued in the form of bonus shares to all existing shareholders and we underwent a Share Split to the effect that one share of DKK 1 was split into 10 shares of DKK 0.10 each.
+Following the Share Conversion, the Bridge Conversions, the Bonus Share Issuance, and the Share Split, as well as this offering, we will have 45,813,760 ordinary shares outstanding, each with a nominal value of DKK 0.10 per share (assuming no exercise of the underwriters' over-allotment option).

-We intend to apply to have the ADSs listed on the NASDAQ Global Market under the symbol "FWP."
+Our ADSs have been approved for listing on the Nasdaq Global Select Market under the symbol "FWP."